-JPPM's Exhibit Barn is open Tuesdays 10-4pm, Saturdays 10-5pm and Sundays 1-5pm.
-We’ll close for winter after October 15th (a Tuesday) and reopen April 15th (the Tuesday before DAD).
-(Please note that the times may change in 2014).
+JPPM's Exhibit Barn is open 12:00-4:00, Tuesday, Friday, Saturday and Sunday; April 1 through October 31, 2014.
 JPPM’s newest addition to the Exhibit Barn, FARMERS, PATRIOTS, and TRAITORS: Southern Maryland and the War of 1812, combines informative panels with exciting artifacts and images that help bring the exhibit to life.

 New Exhibit: FARMERS, PATRIOTS and TRAITORS: Southern Maryland and the War of 1812